allansrc/xp_credit_pix/README.md

 flutter run -d all --flavor prod -t lib/flavors/main_production.dart
 ```

+or if you are using VSCode all debug/run profiles are added

 ## Create a new feature

 Every feature in this approach is an "micro app", it means that each feature can be added and removed as an plugin. to create an feature we recommend use flutter plugin/package creation.